 We also hold a sale of 'pre-loved' uniform items at the end of the Summer term each year.
+This year the sale will be held on Monday 24th and Tuesday 25th July.

 Footwear

 Shoes should be appropriate for the range of activities the children undertake.
 For safety reasons they should not have heels or open-toes.
 Strappy sandals or flip-flops, however hot the weather, are not allowed.